wyatt727/BSTI/docs/Devguide.md

 nmap --script ssh2-enum-algos $TARGET
 ```

 ## Contributing Your Module

+### Current Process (Legacy)

-To contribute your module:
+To contribute using the current system:

-1. Fork the BSTI repository.
+1. Fork the BSTI repository
-2. Add your module script to the appropriate directory (`/modules`).
+2. Add your module script to the appropriate directory (`/modules`)
+3. Ensure proper metadata formatting within comments
+4. Create a pull request with a description of your module

+### Future Contribution Process

+Once the new system is implemented:

+1. Fork the BSTI repository
+2. Use the in-app Module Editor to create your module
+3. Export both the script and metadata files
+4. Add these files to your fork
-3. Create a pull request with a brief description of your module and its functionality.
+5. Create a pull request with a description of your module

-Your module will be reviewed by the BSTI maintainers and, upon approval, integrated into the system.
+## Migration Guide (Coming Soon)

+As we transition to the new system, we will provide:

+1. Support for both formats during the transition period
+2. A conversion tool to migrate legacy modules to the new format
+3. Documentation for manually migrating complex modules

+Stay tuned for updates on the implementation timeline and migration process.

 ## Removing ANSI Color Codes